 Nipping and biting

-There is a clear difference between the playful nip which can indicate hunger and happiness as well as a desire to play and a warning shot which may be followed by a more aggressive bite.
+There is a clear difference between the playful nip, which can indicate hunger, happiness, or a desire to play, and a warning shot that may be quickly followed up with a more aggressive bite.

-A friendly nip can be recognised because there is clearly no intention to hurt and it is often combined with other signs of positive body language by the cat such as purring, holding their tail vertically, rubbing their face and chin against the person or nearby objects, arching of the back when stroked and positioning their whiskers to face forwards.
-This type behaviours is clearly friendly but smaller kittens may accidentally cause more damage than they intend.
+A friendly nip can be recognised because there is clearly no intention to hurt, and it is often combined with other positive body language signs such as purring, holding the tail vertically, rubbing their face and chin against the person or nearby objects, arching of the back when stroked, and positioning their whiskers to face forwards.
+This type of behaviour is clearly friendly but smaller kittens may accidentally cause more damage than they intend.

-If your cat or kitten licks an open wound or too close to your eye, you may develop Cat Scratch Fever.
+Be careful because if your cat or kitten licks an open wound or too close to your eye, you may develop cat scratch fever.